-If your company is in the cannabis industry and is considering going public or formally looking to attract institutional and retail investors, you should consider a marketing approach based on social or ESG investing.
+Suppose your company is in the cannabis industry and is considering going public or formally looking to attract institutional and retail investors.
+In that case, you should consider a marketing approach based on social or ESG investing.

-In order to gain the attention of major investors, ESG companies must have their guidelines in writing and comply with various environmental, social, and governance (ESG) requirements.
+To gain the attention of major investors, ESG companies must have written guidelines and comply with various environmental, social, and governance (ESG) requirements.
 They also need evidence that they have achieved these social goals.
-When this is demonstrated, SRI corporations have a better story to tell investors than companies that just present financial data.
+When this is demonstrated, SRI corporations have a better story to tell investors than companies presenting financial data.

 ESG investing today is a $21 trillion sector of the global investment world.
-This is a 61% increase from 2012 when SRI investing was at $21 trillion.
-This impressive growth rate has grown 30% faster than professionally-managed, non-SRI assets, according to a very inclusive and detailed white paper produced by the Global Sustainable Investment Review.farmland
+This is a 61% increase from 2012, when SRI invested $21 trillion.
+This impressive growth rate has grown 30% faster than professionally managed, non-SRI assets, according to a very inclusive and detailed white paper produced by the Global Sustainable Investment Review.

 SRI or ESG companies are also included in SRI Exchange Traded Funds.